Iceland

 Parliament

-The Austurvöllur is a popular place both for locals and tourists.
-The statue of Jon Sigurdssons is situated here.
-Jon played a major role in the Icelandic independence movement in the 19th century.
-The basalt building of the Islandic parliament was built in 1881 and can be found on the other side.
-In comparison with other countries, the manageable size and the low safety measures are very uncommon.
-Reykjavik´s Lutheran cathedral is situated in close vicinity to the parliament.
+Austurvollur is a popular gathering place for both locals and tourists.
+A statue of Jon Sigurdsson, who played a major role in Icelandic´s 19th-century independence movement, stands in the square.
+Nearby is the basalt building of the Icelandic Parliament, constructed in 1881.
+Compared to many other countries, its modest size and minimal security measures are quite unusual.
+Reykjavik´s Lutheran cathedral is also located close to the parliament building.

 Blue Lagoon